MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 </fetch>
 ```

-If data matches the given FetchXML query, the **List rows** Dataverse action configured in [step 2](#step-2-create-cloud-flow-and-test-fetchxml-query) returns data in a format called [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation), which is essentially a method used to present data in a well-organized manner, making it easy to read and write digitally.
+If data matches the given FetchXML query, the **List rows** Dataverse action configured in [step 2](#step-2-create-cloud-flow-and-test-fetchxml-query) returns data in a format called [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation), which is essentially a method used to present data in a well organized manner, making it easy to read and write digitally.

-For distribution-based questions like previously mentioned, data is grouped by one or more fields (`statuscode`), together with an aggregation (`count`) that returns the number for each group (that is, `failed`, `succeeded`, and so on).
+For distribution based questions like previously mentioned, data is grouped by one or more fields (`statuscode`), together with an aggregation (`count`) that returns the number for each group (that is, `failed`, `succeeded`, and so on).

-Each of the returned records contains fields such as:
+Each of the returned records contain fields such as:

 - `flowsession_count`: The number of times the workflow ran.
 - `flowsession_regardingobjectid`: The unique identifier for the flow run.
-- `flowsession_statuscode`: The status of the flow run (for example, **Failed**).
+- `flowsession_statuscode`: The status of the flow run (for example, failed).
 - `workflow_name`: The name of the flow.

 If you want to know how many times a specific flow ran, look at the `flowsession_count` column of the record where `workflow_name` is *your flow name*.